xvmdvx/FENNECv1/README.md

       [🔄 REFRESH] button appears at the bottom.

 ICONS/BUTTONS/FUNCTIONS:
+🗑 CLEAR TABS: Closes all tabs, except the one active, in current window.
+ HAMBURGUER ICON: Contains a QUICK ACTIONS menu:
+ -EMAILS: Clicking opens a GM search with the order number + client email + company name + client name
+ -CANCEL: Clicking opens the current order tab or creates it.

 📧 SEARCH (GM SB & GM SB REVIEW MODE): Opens tabs in background:
    1. Gmail Search with Order Number, Customer Email, Customer Name.